mark-keaton/restful-filter-ts/README.md

 # Restful filter

 This library aim to convert querystring parameters into parsed json with related operators, so you would able to use the parsed values into another query action like filtering by using your model on SQL library (knex, sequelize, etc).
+Now with TypeScript!

 # Features
  - Filter querystring parameters